-They have also won many competitions in Spain, including the Santander (1st prize), Maria Canals in Barcelona (eight winners including three 1st prizes), Iturbi in Valencia (four winners including two 1st prizes), Jaén (six winners including 1st prize), Pilar Bayona in Zaragoza (five winners including 1st prize), Guerrero in Madrid (three winners including 1st prize) and Carlet (four 1st-prize winners).
+His students have also won many competitions in Spain, including the Santander (1st prize), Maria Canals in Barcelona (eight winners, including three 1st prizes), Iturbi in Valencia (four winners, including two 1st prizes), Jaén (six winners, including 1st prize), Pilar Bayona in Zaragoza (five winners, including 1st prize), Guerrero in Madrid (three winners, including 1st prize) and Carlet (four 1st-prize winners).
 Mikowsky’s students have also been recipients of the prestigious Gilmore Artist Award ($300,000) and the Avery Fisher Artist Career Grant.

 Solomon Mikowsky was born in Cuba of Russian-Polish parents.
 His early training was with César Pérez Sentenat, who studied in Paris with Joaquín Nín, student of Moszkowski, a Liszt pupil.
 He was granted scholarships by the Cuban government and the Juilliard School to study in New York with Sascha Gorodnitzki, foremost pupil of legendary Russian virtuoso Josef Lhevinne, earning a doctorate from Columbia University.

 He serves on the juries of some of the most important international competitions.
-He has given master classes in Moscow, St. Petersburg, Warsaw, Budapest, Salzburg, London, Paris, Tel-Aviv, and throughout Australia and the Far East.
-During the summer, he directs his International Piano Festivals in Europe, where he teaches and his students perform in recitals and as orchestral soloists.
+He has given master classes in Moscow, St. Petersburg, Warsaw, Budapest, Salzburg, London, Paris, Tel Aviv, and throughout Australia and the Far East.
+During the summer, he directs his International Piano Festivals in Europe and in Cuba, where he teaches and his students perform in recitals and as orchestral soloists.